 You may also like these other Asian-inspired meals:

-- Pad Thai noodles with chicken and prawns
+- Pad Thai noodles with chicken and prawns - tender chicken pieces and prawns with noodles in a Pad Thai sauce

-- Thai meatballs with satay sauce
+- Thai meatballs with satay sauce - chicken and pork meatballs in a tasty satay sauce.

 And of course, no Chinese meal is complete without a bowl of fluffy rice.
 If you are looking for easy ways to cook rice, you'll find step-by-step instructions in these posts: